 Coronavirus Advice & Information

 Home learning from the previous academic year can be found below.
-All new learning for 2020-2021 will now be provided in this section of the website too.
-If your child is self-isolating please use the class links below to complete Reading, Writing and Maths work and ensure your child doesn't fall behind.
+All new learning for 2020-2021 will now be provided in this section of the website too during the national lockdown.

 Re-opening letter and Updated Pupil and Parent Handbook

 Information on Microsoft Teams

 These are worrying times and you and your child may be experiencing episodes of anxiety.

 If you have concerns or would benefit from expert advice on how to best support your child during this time, please see the flyer (above) from Birmingham Educational Psychology department who are offering free consultation time (via telephone) to parents of pupils in Birmingham.

 Please contact me by email through the school website if you have any questions or if there is anything else I can help you with,